-What activities are programme should or could be transferred in whole or part to the private or voluntary sector?
-To answer these questions is tends to subjective because local authorities maybe efficient doing their functions, but does they are effective as a social and development agent?
-In other words, even the public communities may asses the performance of their local authority by looking at whether they have been served to their satisfactory level but still not enough.
-The public is not so much concern whether the local authority is having sufficient resource or not since they expect that resources would come from the government.
-The public also not further looking at local authorities practicing development oriented than service oriented which have limitation in certain condition.
+What activities should or could be transferred in whole or part to the private or voluntary sector?
+Answering these questions tends to be subjective because local authorities may be efficient in performing their functions but are they effective as a social and development agent?
+In other words, even the public communities may assess the performance of their local authority by looking at whether they have been served to a satisfactory level but still insufficient.
+The public is not so much concerned about whether the local authority is having sufficient resource or not since they expect that resources would come from the government.
+The public also does not consider whether local authorities are develop oriented rather than service oriented which has limitations in certain conditions.

 Local authorities are accountable for performance of their organizations.
 The stakeholders who are interested to know their performance include the members of the House of Representatives, the local authorities council members, the community or the tax payers the local authorities are serving, the public large as well as the mass media.
 In recent years, the media has taken an active role in highlighting many issues that concern the public interest, which demand the local authorities to be more accountable.
 Is the general public receiving the best value for its tax dollars?
-Because of some political circumstances, this question lead to factor that public does not get many explanations from their local authorities until some problem or issues cropped up and received the media coverage in the press or televisions.
+Because of some political circumstances, this question lead to factor that public does not get many explanations from their local authorities until some problem or issue cropped up and received the media coverage in the press or television.
 Because of this, the community is becoming more vocal in voicing their grouses over the services provided by their local authorities.
-Their also demanding clearer and greater accountability for the way local authority make decision.
+They also demanding clearer and greater accountability for the way their local authority make decisions.